Skip to main content

 • Current owner contact information

-• An escalation strategy that includes multi-channel and multi-touch approaches
+• A strategy that includes a multi-channel and multi-touch approach

 • Emphasis in all recall material that the repairs are FREE

-• Conspicuous use of the manufacturer’s brands or logos on recall material
+• Noticeable use of the manufacturer’s brands or logos on recall material

 • An approach that is considerate of current owner demographics, what barriers exist to owners obtaining the repair, and a plan that mitigates those barriers

-• An execution strategy that best leverages the power, knowledge, and relationships of the manufacturer’s dealer and retailer network
+• An execution strategy that best leverages the suggested best practices that maximizes the expertise, resources, and relationships within the manufacturer’s dealer/retailer network and customer base

 REACHING OWNERS